fitness Time to know what housework has to do with waistlines

 As it turned out, their findings broadly echoed those of the occupational time-use study.
 Women, they found, once had been quite physically active around the house, spending, in 1965, an average of 25.7 hours a week cleaning, cooking and doing laundry.
 Those activities, whatever their social freight, required the expenditure of considerable energy.
+(The authors did not include child care time in their calculations, since the women’s diary entries related to child care were inconsistent and often overlapped those of other activities.)
 In general at that time, working women devoted somewhat fewer hours to housework, while those not employed outside the home spent more.

 Forty-five years later, in 2010, things had changed dramatically.
 By then, women were spending an average of 13.3 hours per week on housework.
 More striking, women at home were now spending far more hours sitting in front of a screen.
 In 1965, women typically had spent about eight hours a week sitting and watching television.
 (Home computers weren’t invented yet.)

 By 2010, those hours had more than doubled, to 16.5 hours per week.
 In essence, women had exchanged time spent in active pursuits, like vacuuming, for time spent being sedentary.
 In the process, they had also greatly reduced the number of calories that they typically expended during their hours at home.
 According to the authors’ calculations, American women not employed outside the home were burning about 360 fewer calories every day in 2010 than they had in 1965, with working women burning about 132 fewer calories at home each day in 2010 than in 1965.